YancyW/Python_Introduction/14_Visualization.md

 #Visualization
 TKinter moduler for generating window by python.
+This is similar as other visualization tools --- add a toolbox and give the trigger.

 load tkinter and initialize a default window and active the window
 ```